EQUINIMITY PROJECT, Tucson, AZ

 Sept.
 2019 – Present

-Creative Movement classes for residents in the Memory Care community.
+Creative Group Dance classes for residents in the Madera Memory Care and Sonora Assisted Living communities.

 TOUCHING SPACES, Tucson, AZ

-Monthly site-based dance improvisation events to encourage the public to explore new perspectives for seeing and interacting with natural spaces in the world around us.
+Monthly site-based Creative Group Dance events to encourage the public to explore new perspectives for seeing and interacting with natural spaces in the world around us.
 Free to the public for all ages and abilities.
 (Photo credit: B. Griffin; L. Hubble; K. Koo)

 - October 20, 2019: Gene C. Reid Park